IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

     ibmcloud sat storage assignment create --name odf-sub2 --group test-group2 --config odf-config2
     ```

-## Upgrading your ODFversion :
+## Upgrading your ODF version :

 **Important: Do not delete your storage configurations or assignments.
 Deleting configurations and assignments might result in data loss.**

-To upgrade the ODFversion of your configuration, get the details of your configuration and create a new configuration with the same `ocs-cluster-name` and details, but with the `template-version` set to the version you want to upgrade to and set the `odf-upgrade` parameter to `true`.
+To upgrade the ODF version of your configuration, get the details of your configuration and create a new configuration with the same `ocs-cluster-name` and details, but with the `template-version` set to the version you want to upgrade to and set the `odf-upgrade` parameter to `true`.

-In the following example, the ODFconfiguration is updated to use template version 4.8:
+In the following example, the ODF configuration is updated to use template version 4.8:
     - `name` - Enter a name for your new configuration.
     - `template-name` - This parameter remains the same as the existing configuration.
     - `template-version` - Enter the template version that you want to use to upgrade your configuration.